panoramichq/docs.pano.dev/README.md

 Get the most out of every team by empowering them with the data they need.
 Legacy systems are built on complex ETL pipelines that require data engineers to write custom transformation queries to expose the data you need.
 With Pano you can connect all your data warehouses and Pano’s **Data Preparation** and **Data Definition** tools allow you to query and blend data across all of them.
 Pano continuously optimizes query performance and aggregation pipelines under the hood so your engineering team doesn’t need to write any more custom ETL pipelines.

 These pipelines start off small and simple but grow over time to become behemoths that can slow down an organization’s agility.
-The static data copying nature of these pipelines makes it extremely difficult and costly to update once its set up.
-With Pano, you don’t have to wait weeks for costly pipeline updates to expose a needed metric, its as simple as updating the mapping in the UI and publishing your changes.
+The static data copying nature of these pipelines makes it extremely difficult and costly to update once it is set up.
+With Pano, you don’t have to wait weeks for costly pipeline updates to expose a needed metric, it is as simple as updating the mapping in the UI and publishing your changes.

 #### Single source of truth to track your company goals